U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 South Yuba Trail and Campground

-South Yuba Campground is now OPEN
+South Yuba Campground is now CLOSED for the winter season.

 This fifteen (15) mile trail carries hikers, mountain bikers, and horseback riders through historic foothill river canyons.
 Expect to see evidence of California's rich goldrush history - you're in Gold Country now!
 The 19th century argonauts left plenty of evidence of hydraulic mining.
 You can check it out at neighboring Malakoff Diggins State Historic Park.